Nagcarlan: Tourism

-Along Rizal Avenue, leading from the market to the municipio still stands many old Art Deco buildings built during the 1920s to the 1930s.
+Along Rizal Avenue stands many heritage houses built during the 1920s to the 1930s.
+They are initeresting because they built with more than two floors on small plots of land.

-There are also many natural attractions within Nagcarlan.
-The Bunga Falls is a favorite getaway among the locals, while the Yambo Lake can be accessed through the back roads going to Calauan.
-The "baby" mountains can be climbed in a day, its trails are covered with vegetation.
+The Bunga Falls is a favorite getaway among the locals along with the Yambo Lake which is accessible through the road going to Calauan.

 Another interesting attraction is the San Bartolome Apostol Church.
-Located on an elevated ground overlooking the rest of the town, the 18th century church built by the Franciscans has an elegant stone and red clay façade with an imposing belltower on the right and an attractive convent on the left.
-The parish officials still allow visitors to climb up to the top of the belltower to see where Anne Curtis shot most of her scenes in the famous TV series Kampanerang Kuba.
+Located on an elevated ground overlooking the rest of the town, this 18th century church built by the Franciscans has a volcanic tuff stone and red clay facade with an four-storey belltower on the right and a convent on the left.

-Nagcarlan's best known attraction is Nagcarlan Underground Cemetery, containing 240 niches laying above ground and 36 niches underground.
-Members of the town's elite were buried underground below the funeral chapel.
-It is said that the underground cemetery was used by the Katipuneros to hold their secret meetings.
+Nagcarlan's best known attraction is Nagcarlan Underground Cemetery, it contains 240 niches laying above ground and 36 niches underground.
+Members of the town's elite and clergy are buried underground below the funeral chapel.

 Education

 The Nagcarlan-Rizal Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.